-Orange Marine operates 6 cable ships from its marine bases or foreign harbours.
+Orange Marine operates 6 cable ships and a survey vessel from its marine bases or foreign harbours.

 - Cable ships Descartes and Elettra’s Teliri proceed worldwide installations of submarine systems.

 - Sister ships Croze and Thevenin, along with Elettra’s Meucci, operate on maintenance agreements.

 - The latest ship, C/S Pierre de Fermat can operate during maintenance and installation missions on telecom or power cables.